victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 #### Intentional compilation failure

 It could happen, however, that code should not be submitted elsewhere or is does not compile.
 In this case, an intentional compilation failure could make an insight on the deduced types and values.
-A deleted function will provide a good error context when called while undefined struct will provide an insight when instantiated:
+A deleted function will provide a good error context when called, while undefined struct will provide an insight when instantiated:
 {{< highlight cpp>}}
 // ...
 template <typename...
 Args> bool fail_function(Args&&... args) = delete;